mvngu/haskyll/doc/decide_conditional.md

 instead of hard coding a day string.
 <!-- prettier-ignore-end -->

-:include: file="assets/src/decide/day.hs", name="day.hs", line=25:-
+:include: file="assets/src/decide/day.hs", line=25:-

 <!-- prettier-ignore-start -->
 :exercise:
 The program
-:script: file="assets/src/decide/time.hs", name="time.hs"
+:script: file="assets/src/decide/time.hs"
 below outputs the current time of the day in 24-hour format.
 The function [`getCurrentTime`][getCurrentTime] returns the current time in UTC format, using your computer's system clock.
 The function